kingarthurdavis78/startup/README.md

 ## Service deliverable

-For this deliverable, I created an HTTP service to host my frontend and provide backend endpoints.
+For this deliverable, I created an HTTP service to host my front end and provide backend endpoints.

 Node.js/Express HTTP service - done!
 Static middleware for the front end - done!